nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Locating a task by name : `find`

 Find tasks whose names contain any of the given keywords.
+This feature allows you to quickly find important tasks without going through everything.

 Format: `find KEYWORD [MORE_KEYWORDS]`